 Well, built in battery.
 Truth be told, I’m not a fan of recorders that come with built in batteries (more on this later).
 But I have to say, it is a masterstroke.
 I really like the weight of this recorder.
 I can place it in my shirt pocket and it’ll not bulge; trouser pocket (when I use a lav mic) and I forget it’s there.

-Before I share other reasons why I really like the Sony ICD ux560 and recommend it, let’s throw some cold water on this sermon.
+Before I share other reasons why I really like the Sony ICD-ux560 and recommend it, let’s throw some cold water on this sermon.
 Yes, an in-built battery was a masterstroke, but what happens if it fails?
 You cannot replace it and you’re left with a very light paperweight.
-That’s the Achilles heel of the ICD ux560.
-Having said that, I’ve not heard any issues with the battery.
+That’s the Achilles heel of the ICD-ux560.
+Having said that, I’ve not had any issues with the battery in the 18 months I’ve had the recorder.
+The battery life on the Sony ICD-x560 is impressive; it can easily handle a whole day of recording.
 And I’ve not heard of this recorder having battery fails (and if your battery fails, let me know in the comment section below).

-You only get 4GB built in memory.
+You only get 4GB built-in memory.
 That’s about 5 hours of recording LPCM audio.
 Granted, you can record audio using the compressed mp3 format – and get about 40 hours of recording time.
 But I only record in LPCM format – and that’s the format I recommend researchers and students use.
 My workaround was to buy a micro SD card.
 This recorder supports microSDHC cards (4 GB to 32 GB) and microSDXC cards (64 GB or more).
-I bought the Sandisk Ultra 128GB Micro SDXC, which gave me an additional 160 hours of recording LPCM audio.
+I bought the Sandisk Ultra 128GB Micro SDXC from Amazon, which gave me an additional 160 hours of recording LPCM audio.
 Problem solved – but a little pricey.

-What I have noticed though is the battery on the Sony ICD ux560 is darn good.
-I’ve never had to use battery pack to use it.
+What I have noticed though is the battery on the Sony ux560 is darn good.
+I’ve never had to use battery pack to charge it.
 Sony says I can get 23 hours recording without having to recharge the battery.
 Never had a chance to test this as the recorder recharges every time I plug it into my computer to transfer the files.
+And you can learn more about how to take care of your Sony ICD-ux560 battery here.

 A couple of weeks ago I doing a video recording outdoors.
 It was a bright spring afternoon and I noticed that if the sun was directly shining on the recorder screen – I couldn’t see the menus.
 This was the first time I noticed that the screen was hard to see outdoors, but it was only when the sun was shining directly on the recorder.
 If I turned around (which is what I did), or placed my left hand over the screen to create a shadow, it was okay.
 I normally record indoors, so not a major issue.